 - An official English proficiency examination score is required only for applicants whose secondary schooling has been outside the US in a country where English is not the principal language of instruction, regardless of the applicant's US residency status.

 - Students who have achieved a grade of "B" or better in a college-level English Composition course at an accredited US college (not a foreign affiliate) are exempt from the English proficiency examination requirement.
 English courses that are designated ESL, non-native, or which require a special support component, as well as courses taken outside the US, are not acceptable.
 Please also note that Rutgers University does not accept correspondence or online courses for this requirement.

 A portfolio, audition, or interview demonstrating artistic talent is required only for applicants to Mason Gross School of the Arts.
 Each department will contact applicants with their specific requirements

 Essay: Back to Top

 Extracurricular Activities: Back to Top

 Information about applicants' activities, employment, community service and other experiences, though not required, will enhance their applications.
 For Rutgers to consider this information, it must be included in the application.
 It cannot be sent separately.

 Our application provides multiple opportunities for applicants to describe their accomplishments, activities, community service, and personal experiences.
 Back to Top

-- Rutgers accepts the College Board or ACT Fee Waiver form when signed by a counselor.
+- Rutgers accepts the College Board or ACT Fee Waiver form.